 Cebu Archbishop Alberto Uy has ordered a structural inspection of all churches and rectories within the archdiocese following a magnitude 6.9 earthquake.

-Parishes in the northern parts of Cebu, which were heavily impacted, have been advised to cease using their church buildings until safety assessments are completed.
+Parishes in the northern parts of Cebu, including the Archdiocesan Shrine of Santa Rosa de Lima in Daanbantayan which partially collapsed, have been advised to cease using their buildings until safety assessments are completed.

-The Materials Research Conservation Division of the National Historical Commission of the Philippines has advised caretakers of historic objects not to enter damaged structures without coordination due to expected aftershocks.
+The Materials Research Conservation Division of the National Historical Commission of the Philippines advised caretakers of historic objects not to enter damaged structures without coordination due to expected aftershocks.

 Topics in this story